Summer Session Checklist

 2. Complete Entrance Counseling.

-Students can grant their parents, guardians, or an authorized third-party access to view and pay their term bill through the myGuest dashboard.
+Students can grant their parents, guardians, or an authorized third-party access to view and pay their term bill by following these instructions.

 Individuals who qualify for this program may be eligible to participate in a job training course on a space-available basis without payment of tuition or general student fees.
-Other charges, including a mandatory $20 registration fee, are not covered by this program.
+Other charges are not covered by this program.
 Qualified participants must submit to the Registrar’s Office an approved Unemployed Person Job Training Form and Employability Development Plan from a state One-Stop Career Center no later than five (5) business days prior to the start of the summer session.
 For more details, please review the program policy.

 Eligible dependents can use tuition remission during one Summer Session only.
 The dependent must be a continuing student.
 The Summer Session cannot be the student’s first term of attendance at Rutgers.